arangodb/velocypack/README.md

     in the database in an unchanged way
   - allows to use an external table for frequently used attribute names
-  - quickly allows to read off the type and length of a given object from its beginning
+  - quickly allows to read off the type and length of a given object from its first byte(s)

 All this gives us the possibility to use *the same byte sequence of data* for **transport**, **storage** and (read-only) **work**.
+Using a single data format not only eliminates a lot of conversions but can also reduce runtime memory usage, as data does only need a single in-memory representation.

 The other popular formats we looked at have all some deficiency with respect to the above list.
 To name but a few:

-  - JSON itself lacks some data types (dates and binary data) and does not provide quick subvalue access without parsing
+  - JSON itself lacks some data types (dates and binary data) and does not provide quick subvalue access without parsing.
+Parsing JSON is also quite a challenge performance-wise
   - XML is not compact and is not good with binary data, it also lacks quick subvalue access
-  - BSON is relatively compact, gets quite a lot right with respect to data types, but is seriously lacking w.r.t. subvalue access
+  - BSON gets quite a lot right with respect to data types, but is seriously lacking w.r.t. subvalue access.
+Furthermore, it is not very compact and quite wasteful spacewise when storing array values
-  - Apache Thrift and Google's Protocol Buffers are not schemaless and self-contained and the transport format is a serialization that is not good for rapid subvalue access
+  - Apache Thrift and Google's Protocol Buffers are not schemaless and self-contained.
+Their transport format is a serialization that is not good for rapid subvalue access
-  - MessagePack is probably the closest to our shopping list, it is quite compact, has decent data types but again no quick subvalue access.
-However, we found that one can do better even with respect to data size.
+  - MessagePack is probably the closest to our shopping list.
+It has has decent data types and is quite compact.
+However, we found that one can do better in terms of compactness for some cases.
+More important for us, MessagePack provides no quick subvalue access
-  - Our own shaped JSON (used in ArangoDB as internal storage format) has very quick subvalue access, but the shape data is kept outside the actual data, so the data markers are not self-contained.
+  - Our own shaped JSON (used in ArangoDB as internal storage format) has very quick subvalue access, but the shape data is kept outside the actual data, so the shaped values are not self-contained.
-    Furthermore, we have run into scalability issues on multi-core because of the shared data structures for the shapes.
+    Furthermore, we have run into scalability issues on multi-core because of the shared data structures used for interpretation of the values

 Any new data format must be backed by good C++ classes to allow

   - easy and fast parsing from JSON
   - easy and convenient buildup without too many memory allocations
-  - fast access of subobjects (arrays and objects)
+  - fast access to data and its subobjects (for arrays and objects)
   - flexible memory management
   - fast dumping to JSON

-The VelocyPack format is an attempt to achieve all this and our first experiments and usage attempts are very encouraging..
+The VelocyPack format is an attempt to achieve all this, and our first experiments and usage attempts are very encouraging.

 This repository contains a C++ library for building, manipulating and serializing VPack data.
-It is the *reference implementation for the VPack format*.
+It is the *reference implementation for the VelocyPack format*.
+The library is written in good old C++11 so it should compile on modern systems.

 Specification